The Last Teddy Bear

 Frankie Jelinek launched herself at her husband.
 Steve fended off Frankie’s attack and they wrestled together, both protective of young Henry.
 Frankie pulled the remote from under the cushion and tucked it into her waistband.
 “Wait up a second,” said Steve.
 He lay back at full length and grabbed his pregnant wife with a full, two-armed hug.

 “Was that a grope?” said Frankie.
 “I distinctly felt a grope, you old letch.”

-“Nope, just protecting my choice of viewing material.
-I’ve got a tape in.”
+“Nope, just protecting my choice of viewing material.”
 He recovered the remote from Frankie’s pants and pressed Record.
-The VCR started.
 Steve’s hand was now under Frankie’s blouse.
 “We can watch it later.”
 They adjourned to the bedroom.
 Inside the darkened TV, The Sopranos continued on without them.

-On the tape, rolling silently under the flashing red digits of a clock that neither Frankie nor Steve bothered to set, a terrified Tony Soprano stalked a bear at his swimming pool.
+On the DVR, rolling silently under the flashing blue digits of a clock that neither Frankie nor Steve bothered to set, Tony Soprano stalked a wandering bear at his swimming pool.
 It was night; there were lights.
-The bear was surprised; he was there for the bird feeders.
-Tony was surprised by the bear; he carried an AK47 assault rifle.
-Wrong place, wrong time, mayhem to follow: the wild and the tame on a collision course at a Jersey McMansion.
+The bear was surprised.
+He was there for the bird feeders.
+Tony was likewise surprised by the bear and carried an AK47 assault rifle.
+Wrong place, wrong time, mayhem to follow: the wild and the tame on a collision course at a New Jersey McMansion.

 3:00 AM and Frankie crawled under the covers after nursing Young Henry.
 “Steve?”